The Amazon Alexa of the future could be listening to you all the time – and building up a detailed picture of what you want to buy.

 We know that a poor workplace can have a significant impact on people’s health and well-being.
 We want to keep our staff happy and healthy which is why in 2018 we’ve introduced some significant changes within the company:

 Following the passion our MD Simon Murley has for Crossfit training, we decided to engage James Jeffery owner at CrossFit Belerion to deliver lunchtime sessions at our Wheal Jane offices.
 Open to all, the take-up has been great across the company.
 It’s havng an impact too – Gary Holmes an IT engineer within Microcomms support team says “Before Crossfit I was smoking 6-10 cigarettes just travelling in to work, more throughout the day and eating junk.
-Now, I’ve really cut down my smoking – I probably only have about 6 cigarettes over the course of the whole day and I am thinking about quitting full stop.
+Now, I’ve really cut down my smoking – I probably only have about 6 cigarettes over the course of the whole day and I am thinking about quitting full stop with for more visit website.
 Training together really helps team morale and makes us feel we have goals to work towards physically.
 The feeling of being a ‘ supportive team’ during training definitely crosses over into work too.”

 Fruit and Healthy Snacks